U2 MAGAZINE NO: 5 - NOVEMBER 1982

 A DAY WITHOUT ME (U2)

-Starting a landslide in my ego
+landslide in my ego

 Looked from the outside